caplaz/findata-hub/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/acerbetti/yahoo-finance-server.svg)](https://github.com/acerbetti/yahoo-finance-server/issues)
 [![GitHub Stars](https://img.shields.io/github/stars/acerbetti/yahoo-finance-server.svg)](https://github.com/acerbetti/yahoo-finance-server/stargazers)

-A comprehensive Node.js Express API server that serves Yahoo Finance data using the yahoo-finance2 v3.10.2 library.
-Features 24 REST endpoints for financial data, 5 MCP (Model Context Protocol) tools for LLM integration, and supports multiple tickers in a single request with arrays as results and partial failure handling.
+A comprehensive Node.js Express API server that serves financial data from Yahoo Finance and CoinStats.
+Features 26 REST endpoints for stocks, cryptocurrencies, market data, and more.
+Includes 5 MCP (Model Context Protocol) tools for LLM integration, supports multiple tickers in a single request with arrays as results and partial failure handling.

 ## ⚠️ Disclaimer

-This is an **unofficial implementation** and has **no affiliation with Yahoo Inc.** or any of its subsidiaries.
-This project is not endorsed by, sponsored by, or otherwise connected to Yahoo.
-All data is sourced from public Yahoo Finance APIs through the yahoo-finance2 library.
+This is an **unofficial implementation** and has **no affiliation with Yahoo Inc.**, **CoinStats**, or any of their subsidiaries.
+This project is not endorsed by, sponsored by, or otherwise connected to Yahoo or CoinStats.
+All data is sourced from public APIs through the yahoo-finance2 and CoinStats libraries.

 ## 🙏 Credits

-Special thanks to the authors and maintainers of the [yahoo-finance2](https://github.com/gadicc/yahoo-finance2) library for providing the Yahoo Finance API wrapper.
+Special thanks to the authors and maintainers of the [yahoo-finance2](https://github.com/gadicc/yahoo-finance2) library for providing the Yahoo Finance API wrapper, and to [CoinStats](https://coinstats.app/) for their comprehensive cryptocurrency API.

 ## Features

-- **24 REST API Endpoints** for stock quotes, history, company info, search, market data, recommendations, insights, screeners, performance analysis, financial statements, news, holdings, events, statistics, and article content extraction
+- **26 REST API Endpoints** for stock quotes, cryptocurrencies, history, company info, search, market data, recommendations, insights, screeners, performance analysis, financial statements, news, holdings, events, statistics, and article content extraction
+- **Cryptocurrency Support** - Real-time crypto data from CoinStats API with full filtering, sorting, and pagination
 - **5 MCP Tools** (Model Context Protocol) for LLM integration using official `@modelcontextprotocol/sdk` - see [MCP.md](./MCP.md) for detailed documentation
 - **OpenAPI Client Compatibility** - Full support for OpenAI function calling format via `?format=openai`
 - **CORS Support** - Cross-origin resource sharing enabled for web applications